0ctobyte/procyon/README.md

 In the `tb` directory there are some tests:

 * `procyon-arch`: RISCV CPU architectural tests
-* `wb-sram`: Wishbone SRAM slave module simulation

 Running `make sim` in each directory will build and run the simulation.
 For `procyon-arch` this will run a suite of rv32ui architectural tests.
-The environment variable `RISCV_ARCH_TESTS` must be set pointing to the compiled test binaries produced from this repo: [riscv-tests](https://github.com/0ctobyte/riscv-tests) repo with some special tweaks).
+The environment variable `RISCV_ARCH_TESTS` must be set to the directory containing the compiled test binaries produced from this repo: [riscv-tests](https://github.com/0ctobyte/riscv-tests).
+This repo is a fork of the official [riscv-tests](https://github.com/riscv/riscv-tests) repo with some special tweaks to get the tests running on procyon.
 It's also possible to run an arbitrary free-standing bare-metal binary.
 From the `procyon-arch` directory:

 `make`